-Olivia works in an office that she doesn't share with anyone else; her office is not used as a workspace by other staff
+Olivia works in an office that she does not share with anyone else.
+Her office is not used as a workspace by other staff.

-Workpoint (PDF, 3.4MB) defines the internally mobile worker as "an employee who is at their desk less than 60 percent of the work day, does not have a dedicated workspace but does require access to a physical space in the office to interact with direct reports or clients.”
+Workpoint (PDF, 3.6MB) defines the internally mobile worker as 'an employee who is at their desk less than 60 percent of the work day, does not have a dedicated workspace, but does require access to a physical space in the office to interact with direct reports or clients.'

 Some internally mobile workers work in the office every day, while others also telework for part of the week.
 Not every job is best supported by the employee working at the same fixed work station every day.

-Project managers Carlos and Barb are both internally mobile workers using a "shared assigned space."
+Project managers Carlos and Barb are both internally mobile workers using a 'shared assigned space.'
 They share an office, but are seldom there at the same time.
-Carlos works from home Mondays and Wednesdays, and Barb usually works from home Tuesdays, Thursdays and Fridays.
-Sometimes Barb needs to come in for meetings on one of Carlos' s office days; when she does, she uses a mobile work area between her meetings.
+Carlos works from home Mondays and Wednesdays and Barb usually works from home Tuesdays, Thursdays and Fridays.
+Sometimes Barb needs to come in for meetings on one of Carlos' s office days.
+When she does, she uses a mobile work area between her meetings.
 Carlos and Barb have found they need an office some days of the week to hold confidential project meetings.
-But neither needs an office full time, so they take turns using the office during the week.
+But neither needs an office full-time, so they take turns using the office during the week.
 When they're working from home, they connect with their project teams via MS Teams or Skype.
-One thing they've found is that they need to give clear instructions in their meeting invitations so that people attending know what kind of meeting it will be and aren't caught off guard.
+One thing they've found is that they need to give clear instructions in their meeting invitations so that people attending know what kind of meeting it will be and are not caught off guard.
 Barb and Carlos both notice that the telework days help them to focus on certain tasks in their job that require concentration, such as doing project status reports.

-Workpoint (PDF, 3.4MB) defines the externally mobile employee as one "whose work does not require a dedicated workspace, spends short amounts of time in the office in favour of working from home or other external locations, and uses mobile devices as their main point of content.
-This may include more traditional scenarios in which the employee works primarily from their home."
+Workpoint (PDF, 3.6MB) defines the externally mobile employee as one 'whose work does not require a dedicated workspace, spends short amounts of time in the office in favour of working from home or other external locations and uses mobile devices as their main point of content.
+This may include more traditional scenarios in which the employee works primarily from their home.'

 If you and your supervisor agree to an externally mobile work option, including an occasional one, you must establish a mutual understanding of the arrangement.

 Some staff work away from the office on a temporary or occasional basis.
-They work for a portion of their work week at an alternative or remote work location, such as their home, and spend the remaining time at the office.
-An employee may work from home once in a while because of circumstances (such as a snowstorm) or according to the needs of a project (the need for intensive writing to a tight deadline).
+They work for a portion of their work week at an alternative or remote work location, such as their home and spend the remaining time at the office.
+An employee may work from home once in a while because of circumstances (such as a snowstorm) or according to the needs of a project (for example: the need for intensive writing to a tight deadline).